 Current RTA focus

-RTA supports the ongoing effort to review the potential of implementing express shoulder lanes on I-540 as a lower cost, lower impact, faster implementation congestion relief option for our region.
+The RTA business coalition supports the ongoing effort to review the potential of implementing express shoulder lanes on I-540 as a lower cost, lower impact, faster implementation congestion relief option for our region.

-RTA also supports the ongoing feasibility studies by NCDOT of possible permanent express lanes for portions of I-40, I-440, I-495, I-540, and NC 147 in the Triangle region, including the scaled implementation of same.
+RTA also supports the ongoing feasibility studies by NCDOT of possible express shoulder lanes or dedicated express lanes for portions of I-40, I-440, I-495, I-540, and NC 147 in the Triangle region, including the scaled implementation of same.

 RTA looks forward to learning from managed lane efforts elsewhere in North Carolina and in other areas.